R v Ingram, C., Ingram, D. and Whittock, T.: Trial

 Chris Tarrant was called to the stand.
 He stated that he had not noticed anything amiss during the filming and had not heard any coughing.
 He said that following the win the Ingrams had been behaving "as normal as people who had just won £1m would be in that situation."
 He also said that he would not have signed the cheque if he had had suspicions of cheating and was "shocked" when he heard about the allegations.

 The floor manager stated that the production staff had taken the unusual step of having Charles searched after the recording because they were suspicious he was cheating using hidden pagers, but nothing was found.
 A sound analyst affirmed that 192 coughs were heard during the filming and the sound supervisor said 19 "significant" coughs had come from near a live microphone which he believed to be one of the FFF microphones on the side where Whittock was sitting.
 The supervisor also claimed that she had noticed the Ingrams' attitudes change in their dressing rooms after the win going from a mood of elation to them having an argument.

-Charles took the stand and repudiated allegations of a change in attitude after winning.
-He claimed he knew all the answers except the final one where he relied on his maths and physics A-levels for the answer.
+Charles took the stand and denied arguing with Diana after winning.
+He claimed he knew the answers to questions 11 through 14, and deduced the answer to the final question, where he relied on his maths and physics A-levels for the answer.
 He stated that the only outside interference that had influenced his decision was on question 10 where the audience gasped loudly at one of his proposed answers.
 When he was shown a recording of question 14 where a cough was heard and followed by a whispered "No!" after Charles had mentioned he was going to give Berlin as his answer, members of the public in the gallery started laughing which led to the judge threatening to clear the courtroom.
-Charles was asked by Crown Prosecutor Nicholas Hilliard why he changed his mind.
+Charles was asked by crown prosecutor Nicholas Hilliard why he changed his mind.
 He responded by talking about knowing that Paris was a planned city for economic reasons after the Napoleonic Wars.
 He said he was devastated when he had heard of Diana's calls to Whittock.
 He said that after the allegations becoming public he had started taking medicine as his car had been vandalised, his cat shot at, and "cheat" shouted at him in public.
 His commander when he served in Bosnia appeared as a character witness for him and said that he had been an officer of the utmost integrity and complete honesty.